cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 The two lines `user: 1000:1000` are really important and inform Docker to reuse our local credentials (the one used on our computer).

 :::important
-If you do not do this, files and folders created by Docker will be owned by the `root` user on our computer and not by us (in my case, by the user called `christophe`).
+If you don't do this, files and folders created by Docker will be owned by the `root` user on our computer and not by us (in my case, by the user called `christophe`).
 :::

 Just check our folder's content: